JavaScript string

 ES6 introduced template literals that allow you to define a string backtick (`) characters:

-The template literals allow you to use single quotes and double quotes inside a string without the need to escape them.
+The template literals let you use single quotes and double quotes inside a string without escaping them.
 For example:

-Also, you can place the variables and expressions inside a template literal.
-JavaScript will replace the variables with their value in the string.
-This is called string interpolation.
+You can also place variables and expressions inside a template literal.
+JavaScript will replace the variables with their values in the string.
+This process is known as string interpolation.
 For example:

 let name = 'John';